 A Bonus Performance

 I’ll end this blog with another treat for you: Jeff Peterson performing his instrumental piece “Kipahulu” at the Slack Key Show.
-The video was posted by Nancy Kahumoku.
+The video comes courtesy of Nancy Kahumoku.

 Slack Key Guitar is a cultural tradition that also makes great entertainment.
 Try to sample it when you visit the Hawaiian islands.

 Image Credit: Photo of Hawaiian slack key guitarist Patrick Landeza from Wikimedia Commons, author “Plindell.”